tucker-bin/noctua-forest/README.md

-# Noctua Forest — Curated Book Discovery Platform
+# Noctua Forest — Authentic Book Discovery

-This repository contains the public website for Noctua Forest, a curated book discovery platform with Google Analytics integration.

-Audience: Authors across all genres seeking engaged readers and readers who value thoughtful storytelling.
-The platform facilitates manuscript submissions, quality curation, and author-reader connections.
+Noctua Forest helps readers discover books through authentic, community‑written reviews.
+The mission is simple: make it easy to find the right book for the moment—by mood, pace, and purpose—without hype.

+- For readers: explore “The Forest” feed, search semantically, and follow themes that feel natural.
+- For curators: write concise, real reviews; organize them into shareable lists; earn commissions as your recommendations help others.

 Website structure
 - `welcome.html`: landing page with CTAs to The Forest and submission